K-Ko/owfs.php/README.md

 $sensor->TempLow = -50;
 ```

-Proterty names will handled case insensitive, in the file system all properties lowercase.
+Property names are case insensitive, in the file system all properties lowercase.

 Class OWFS\Family
 --------